stackkit/stackkit-resource-router/README.md

 [![Build Status](https://travis-ci.org/stackkit/stackkit-resource-router.svg?branch=master)](https://travis-ci.org/stackkit/stackkit-resource-router)

 # stackkit-resource-router
-stackkit resource router for express
+A resource router for express.
+This package will automatically create all the routes for a restful application.

 ## Installation